jen007/my-blazor-app/README.md

 - **.vscode**: The visual studio code workspace.

 ## About the project
 The project is created on the concept that I learn in class as well as the ones that I learn from the tutorials.
-The idea is to create a website take can take input from user and provide output.
-It design to be user friendly and easy to read.
+The idea is to create a website that take input from the user and provide output.
+It is designed to be user-friendly and easy to read.

 ## Tutorials
 The **first tutorial** is on how to create your **first Blazor app with Azure**.